-As of 31 March 2021, the Company has significant accumulated losses.
+As of 31 March 2022, the Company has significant accumulated losses.
 During the year 2018-19, all tangible fixed assets of the Company had been scrapped/disposed off.
 While the Company has enough resources to meet its working capital needs and repay its liabilities over the course of next fiscal year, the Management intends to liquidate the Company in near future.
-Accordingly, the going concern assumption is no longer considered appropriate and therefore, assets have been stated at their estimated net realizable value and liabilities have been stated at the amount at which they are expected to be discharged.
+Accordingly, the going concern assumption is no longer considered appropriate and therefore, assets have been stated at their estimated net realizable value and liabilities as at 31 March 2022, have been stated at the amount at which they are expected to be discharged.